 However, that doesn’t mean OneDrive is a huge vulnerability.
 Having years of experience in cloud storage, OneDrive provides tools that make up for some of its weaknesses.
 Plus, Microsoft OneDrive’s block-level syncing and flawless integration with Windows 10 and Office 365 would be nearly impossible with stronger protections.

 Overall, OneDrive is a decent cloud storage service for some of your files.
 If you aren’t storing sensitive data and you make use of the personal vault, the risk may be worth the benefits.
+Plus, you can have multiple OneDrive accounts.

 What do you think about the security of OneDrive?
 Let us know your thoughts in the comments section below.
 Thanks for reading.